Things to consider while reading Coriolanus

 - Is the resolution of the play satisfactory?
 That is, is it commensurate with the way it has begun?

 - Some theories of tragedy hold that the tragic hero is inevitably marked by some kind of tragic flaw.
 Does Coriolanus have such a flaw?
 If so, what is it?
-(In his book Greek Tragedy, the classical scholar H. D. F. Kitto specifically argues that it is not a tragedy on the Aristotelian model, for what it’s worth.)
+In his book Greek Tragedy, the classical scholar H. D. F. Kitto specifically argues that it is not a tragedy on the Aristotelian model, for what it’s worth.
+Whether that’s a particularly useful metric is a different question too: do any of Shakespeare’s tragedies really correspond to the Aristotelian model?
+Even many Greek tragedies are an awkward fit at best: perhaps the Aristotelian template is not a particularly useful one for literary criticism.

 - The play is poised between an abstract exploration of military and political ideals and the personal tragedy of the hero.
 Where do you find the balance here?